LiveHelperChat/doc/docs/bot/rest-api.md

 ### Body

-The body can be sent either as 'RAW', also known as 'JSON Body', or as regular 'POST' parameters.
+The body can be sent either as `RAW`, also known as `JSON Body`, or as regular `POST` parameters.

 ### User parameters

 These parameters can be entered directly in the bot trigger itself once the method is chosen.

-If you choose 'Body Param', you can use this variable 'Location/Key' as a replaceable variable in your body JSON content.
+If you choose `Body Param`, you can use this variable `Location/Key` as a replaceable variable in your body JSON content.

 `{{<Location/Key>}}`

-If you choose 'Query' or 'Body Post Param', the key will be used as a post/get parameter directly.
+If you choose `Query` or `Body Post Param`, the key will be used as a post/get parameter directly.

 In Rest API